evildmp/vurt/docs/work-in-documentation.rst

 I regularly run training workshops, usually to support open-source software projects.

+Forthcoming:

+* a series of workshops for the Python Software Foundation, to assist Python's adoption of Diátaxis (details available soon)

 Workshops in recent months include:

 * a series of sessions for research software engineers, held as part of fellowship of the